-- Arrangements to repay arrears over a period of time by making payments above the original contractual amount, that seek to ensure that the loan is repaid within the original repayment term. - Short term concessions, where the borrower is allowed to make reduced repayments (or in exceptional circumstances, no repayments) on a temporary basis to assist with short term financial hardship. - For secured products, it may also be acceptable to allow the customer to clear the arrears over an extended period of time, provided the payments remain affordable.
+- Arrangements to repay arrears over a period of time, by making payments above the contractual amount, that seek to ensure the loan is repaid within the original repayment term. - Short term concessions, where the borrower is allowed to make reduced repayments (or in exceptional circumstances, no repayments) on a temporary basis to assist with short term financial hardship. - For secured products, it may also be acceptable to allow the customer to clear the arrears over an extended period of time, provided the payments remain affordable.

-The Group has adopted the definition of forbearance as published in the European Banking Authority's final implementing technical standards of July 2014.
+The Group has adopted the definition of forbearance as published in the EBA's final Implementing Technical Standards of July 2014.
 The Group reports all accounts meeting this definition, providing for them appropriately.
 The value of secured and unsecured loans and advances that are subject to forbearance programmes is disclosed in the Annual Report & Financial Statements of both Tesco Personal Finance Group Ltd and Tesco Personal Finance plc.